Women Without Men

 DIRECTED BY - Shirin Neshat, Shoja Azari

-Shirin Neshat’s Women Without Men is an adaptation of Shahrnush Parsipur's magic realist novel of the same name.
-Shirin Neshat is an Iranian artist who’s first feature length film Women Without Men was nominated for Golden Lion Award.
-Women Without Men chronicles the intertwining lives of four Iranian women during the summer of the 1953 coup d état.
-The 1953 Iranian Islamic revolution a cataclysmic moment in history when an American led, British backed mission led to the over throw of Prime Minister, Mohammad Mossadegh, and reinstalled the Shah to power.
+Women Without Men, an adaptation of Shahrnush Parsipur's magic realist novel of the same name, is Iranian artist Shirin Neshat's first feature length film.
+The story chronicles the intertwining lives of four Iranian women during the summer of 1953; a cataclysmic moment in Iranian history when an American led, British backed coup d'état brought down the democratically elected Prime Minister, Mohammad Mossadegh, and reinstalled the Shah to power.